rb643/fieldtrip_restingState/README.md

 ### Still to do
 * Create some statistical analysis scripts
-* Add in some plotting for visual inspection
+* Upload scripts for visualizations